-So why did I do it?
-Here are seven big reasons.
+Here are seven reasons.

 When I was twelve I asked to get my hair cut short.
 My mom and the local

 I thought I had to train myself to be a girl

 People were always trying to give me makeovers.
 I hated it, but sometimes I let them do it out of that same sense of duty.
 Every time I